-If you do not have both the full name and A number, you can try to find the individual using the website for depositing funds in the detainee's account.
-See the section: "How do I send money to a detainee?"
+If you do not have both the full name and A number, you can try to find the individual using the website for depositing funds in the detained person's account.
+See the section: "How do I send money to a detained person?"